LimeChain/forta-bots/forta-agents-linked/README.md

 ## Description

-Detects if a FORTA Bot has been linked over 5 minutes after being updated
+Detects if a FORTA Bot has not been linked over 5 minutes after being created

 ## Supported Chains